mvonwyl/epita/NLP/2023/06/README.md

 ## Evaluation

-The project must be sent back as a github (or gitlab) project containing a report and the code **before the Monday 29th of May at 10pm**.
+The project must be sent back as a github (or gitlab) project containing a report and the code **before the Sunday 4th of June at 10pm**.
 The report can be written as a jupyter notebook, but if so, please use markdown to answer questions and structure your report.
 Please send an email to `marc.von-wyl` at `epita` dot `fr`, when the project is ready to be graded.

 The assignment will be evaluated on the following criteria